 It works by blocking an enzyme in the body that creates a substance that causes blood vessels to constrict.
 As blood vessels relax, blood pressure decreases, and more oxygen and blood can pass to the heart.
 This helps reduce stress on the heart and fluid build-up in the lungs.

 Veterinarians often combine enalapril with other medications such as Furosemide or Digoxin.
-If your vet prescribes enalapril for your dog, then you must follow dosage instructions carefully and report any concerning reactions or side effects.
+If your vet prescribes enalapril for your dog, then you must follow their dosage instructions carefully and report any concerning reactions or side effects.

+You can easily order enalapril online from Chewy’s pharmacy with your vet’s prescription.
 Here’s what you should know about the uses, dosage, and side effects of enalapril in dogs.

 Uses Of Enalapril For Dogs